I'm Alan Partridge: Premise

-I'm Alan Partridge follows Partridge after he has been left by his wife and dropped from the BBC.
-In the first series, he lives in a roadside hotel, presents a graveyard slot on local Norwich radio, and desperately pitches ideas for new television shows.
 In the second series (2002), Partridge lives in a static caravan with his new Ukrainian girlfriend (Amelia Bullmore) after recovering from a mental breakdown.
 By then he has moved to the late night "Norfolk Nights" slot and also hosts Skirmish, a military-based general knowledge quiz show on digital cable channel UK Conquest, which Partridge says has "the largest audience share for a digital channel at that time of day in the Norfolk area".
+Although Partridge's circumstances have improved in some respects, his underlying insecurity and desire for recognition remain.
+His continued attempts to present himself as a successful and respected broadcaster contrast with the modest scale of his career, creating much of the tension between his own perception of himself and the reality of his situation.